Leonid Maykov: Biography

 Maykov was born on April 9, 1839.
 He studied at the boarding school of Count Suzor and the 2nd Saint Petersburg Gymnasium and in 1860 graduated from the course of Saint Petersburg University as a candidate of the historical and philological faculty and for some time taught at the gymnasium of the Human–Loving Society.
 In the same year he was enlisted in the Foreign Trade Department of the Ministry of Finance.

 In 1863 Maykov defended his thesis for a master's degree in Russian literature titled "On the Epics of the Vladimir Cycle", in which he proposed a historical point of view on the origin of epics: he indicated, in particular, that the epics of the Vladimirov cycle are a reflection of the Kiev specific period.
 Maykov did not last long in the Ministry of Finance and in 1864 he moved to the Central Statistical Committee and took an active part in its work until 1892, as well as in international statistical congresses.
 From 1868, Maykov worked as a professor at the Saint Petersburg Archaeological Institute.

 In 1882 he was appointed assistant director of the Imperial Public Library.
 In 1889 he was elected an academician, in 1893 he was appointed vice president of the Academy of Sciences.
 By virtue of his rank of vice president, he was chairman of the Emperor Nicholas II Foundation to assist writers and scholars.

 Maykov became a member of the Russian Geographical Society in 1864.
 Inn 1871 he headed the ethnographic department, in 1872–1886 he was the chairman of the ethnographic department and edited several of its publications, including five volumes of "Notes on the Ethnography Department".
 He was also a member of the Archaeographic Commission of the Moscow Archaeological Society from 1876, becoming ruler of affairs in 1892 and chairman in 1899.
-From 1868–1882 he was an assistant editor of the Journal of the Ministry of Education and from 1882–1890 editor.
+From 1868 to 1882 he was an assistant editor of the Journal of the Ministry of Education and from 1882 to 1890 editor.